CanTopay/qrhelper/README.md

 # qradar-helper
-a nifty Ibm Qradar helper library
+An helper class for IBM QRadar